joycepklee/SQL_project/README.md

 (1) Overview of the Data
 (2) Selecting the first three albums that will be added to the store, in the best interest of the company, from the following list of tracks:
-Artist Name,	Genre
-Regal, Hip-Hop
-Red Tone,	Punk
-Meteor and the Girls,	Pop
-Slim Jim Bites,	Blues
-(3) Analyzing Employee Sales Performance: to evaluate total sales supported by employees (4) Analyzing Sales by Country: to discover countries worth future focus on marketing (5) Business recommendation to the company: is buying albums or individual tracks a better strategy?
+1. Regal, Hip-Hop 2.
+Red Tone,	Punk 3.
+Meteor and the Girls,	Pop 4.
+Slim Jim Bites,	Blues (3) Analyzing Employee Sales Performance: to evaluate total sales supported by employees (4) Analyzing Sales by Country: to discover countries worth future focus on marketing (5) Business recommendation to the company: is buying albums or individual tracks a better strategy?